 Dr. Kuo’s work helps cities provide a healthy human habitat for their residents by showing the benefits of urban greening.
 Her research shows that urban greening reduces aggression and crime in inner cities, reduces ADHD symptoms in communities of all sizes, promotes self-discipline and academic achievement in children, and promotes health across the lifespan by boosting the human immune system.
 She also defines sustainable landscape practices for all federal lands in the United States and internationally.

-Eric Larson (assistant professor)
+Eric Larson (associate professor)

 Dr. Larson focuses on protecting and managing freshwater species and ecosystems.
 He improves conservation decision-making by taking advantage of modern tools like environmental DNA (eDNA), stable isotope analysis, and species distribution modeling.
 This approach allows him to forecast which species are at risk of extinction and which species are likely to become invasive before those patterns are detectable using classical tools.

-Jeffrey Matthews (assistant professor)
+Jeffrey Matthews (associate professor)

 Dr. Matthews contributes to the conservation and restoration of wetland ecosystems.
 He conducts field research on the ecology of freshwater wetlands, ecological restoration, and ecosystem services.
 He also studies U.S. and international environmental policies that affect wetlands.